deuxfleurs-org/garage/doc/drafts/admin-api.md

 }
 ```

-#### GetClusterHealth `GET /v0/health`
+#### GetClusterHealth `GET /v1/health`

 Returns the cluster's current health in JSON format, with the following variables:

-- `status`: one of `Healthy`, `Degraded` or `Unavailable`:
+- `status`: one of `healthy`, `degraded` or `unavailable`:
-  - Healthy: Garage node is connected to all storage nodes
+  - healthy: Garage node is connected to all storage nodes
-  - Degraded: Garage node is not connected to all storage nodes, but a quorum of write nodes is available for all partitions
+  - degraded: Garage node is not connected to all storage nodes, but a quorum of write nodes is available for all partitions
-  - Unavailable: a quorum of write nodes is not available for some partitions
+  - unavailable: a quorum of write nodes is not available for some partitions
-- `known_nodes`: the number of nodes this Garage node has had a TCP connection to since the daemon started
+- `knownNodes`: the number of nodes this Garage node has had a TCP connection to since the daemon started
-- `connected_nodes`: the nubmer of nodes this Garage node currently has an open connection to
+- `connectedNodes`: the nubmer of nodes this Garage node currently has an open connection to
-- `storage_nodes`: the number of storage nodes currently registered in the cluster layout
+- `storageNodes`: the number of storage nodes currently registered in the cluster layout
-- `storage_nodes_ok`: the number of storage nodes to which a connection is currently open
+- `storageNodesOk`: the number of storage nodes to which a connection is currently open
 - `partitions`: the total number of partitions of the data (currently always 256)
-- `partitions_quorum`: the number of partitions for which a quorum of write nodes is available
+- `partitionsQuorum`: the number of partitions for which a quorum of write nodes is available
-- `partitions_all_ok`: the number of partitions for which we are connected to all storage nodes responsible of storing it
+- `partitionsAllOk`: the number of partitions for which we are connected to all storage nodes responsible of storing it

 Contrarily to `GET /health`, this endpoint always returns a 200 OK HTTP response code.